Traumatic Livelihood: Critical reception

 Traumatic Livelihood received critical acclaim.
-Byrne of DIY called it "an accomplished and immediate pop record", highlighting its "big production and even bigger messages", whilst Ashley Nerbovig of The Stranger labelled it "a powerful mix of soaring melody and moving lyrical skill".
-Morton of Kerrang! praised the album's "organic" progression amidst its "orchestrated moments of chaos" and concluded it was "one of the most unrelenting and unflinching records of [2024]".
-Williams of NME considered the album to be an "honest step forward" in Bean's artistry and highlighted its arrangements for "amp[ing] up the emotional impact of each song".
-Klasen of Diffus felt the album "more than lives up to its expectations" and remarked that "despite the literal Traumatic Livelihood in its content, it exudes a positive underlying energy."
-(Note: Quotes are translated from the original text: "seinen Erwartungen mehr als gerecht wird [...] und dabei trotz buchstäblicher Traumatic Livelihood im Inhalt eine positive Grundenergie versprüht.")
-Though critical of its length and slow pacing of its tracks, SLUGs Alton Barnhart believed the album would make listeners "feel bold and confident" in the moment "but think after the [album's] last song fades to silence".
-Daly of The Forty-Five felt Bean was at their strongest when embracing "theatricality and drama" but faltered on "monotonous" tracks like "Fish" and "The Blood Brings Colour and Fluoresce"; she nevertheless considered it to be a promising debut album.
+Byrne of DIY called it "an accomplished and immediate pop record", whilst Ashley Nerbovig of The Stranger labelled it "a powerful mix of soaring melody and moving lyrical skill".
+Kyann-Sian Williams of NME considered the album to be an "honest step forward" in Bean's artistry whose arrangements she felt "amp[ed] up the emotional impact of each song."
+Diffus selected it as their album of the week, with writer Lena Klasen stating it "more than lives up to expectations and offers a number of surprises as a pop record – and despite the literal Traumatic Livelihood in its content, it exudes a positive underlying energy".
+(Note: Quotes are translated from the original text: "seinen Erwartungen mehr als gerecht wird und als Pop-Platte einiges an Überraschung bereithält – und dabei trotz buchstäblicher Traumatic Livelihood im Inhalt eine positive Grundenergie versprüht.")
+Morton of Kerrang! praised the album's "organic" progression amidst its "orchestrated moments of catharsis" and concluded it was "one of the most unrelenting and unflinching records of [2024]".
+SLUGs Alton Barnhart believed the album would make listeners "feel bold and confident" in the moment "but think after the [album's] last song fades to silence", though he found its tracks' pacing too slow and similar.
+Daly of The Forty-Five felt Bean was at their strongest when embracing "theatricality and drama" but faltered on "monotonous" tracks like "Fish" and "The Blood Brings Colour and Fluoresce"; she nevertheless felt the album largely "comes good on [Bean's] early promise" and "presents an unflinching, inimitable encapsulation of their story so far and twists even their darkest moments into something that can't help but shine."